sehriahmet/senedit-terms-page-builder/README.md

 # SenEDIT Terms and Conditions Page Builder

 This repository is used for managing the SenEDIT terms and conditions page.
-It helps convert a Word document into an HTML page designed for the SenEDIT terms and conditions page.
+It is used to convert a Word document into an HTML page designed for the SenEDIT terms and conditions page.

 ## How to Use This Tool